Geraldton: Scuba diving and snorkelling

 Scuba diving and snorkelling are popular activities around Geraldton.
 There are several wreck diving sites off the coast, including the South Tomi, which was sunk in 2004.
 The South Tomi is a 58.7-metre long, 9.81-metre wide vessel that was built by Niigata Engineering and Shipping Co Ltd. in Niigata City, Japan.
 In March 2001, the Republic of Togo registered South Tomi.
 The same month, the ship was identified fishing illegally in Australian sub-Antarctic waters and pursued by Australian Fisheries officers for 14 days, covering 3,300 nautical miles (approximately 6,100 kilometres).
 The vessel was boarded by Australian defence forces 320 nautical miles (approximately 600 km) south of Cape Town in South Africa and inspected.
 The vessel was found to be carrying an illegal catch of protected Patagonian toothfish and the vessel and its catch were confiscated by Australian authorities.
 The vessel was escorted 8,500 km to Western Australia and arrived on 5 May in Fremantle.
 The catch was sold by the Australian government for $1.4 million.
 The City of Geraldton secured the vessel to be sunk as an artificial reef.
 The ship was towed from Fremantle to Geraldton and scuttled on 18 September 2004 2.9 nautical miles off the Geraldton coast.
 The site is registered with the WA Department of Fisheries as a wreck and is closed year round to fishing within the defined boundaries – commencing at 28°43.968'S 114°33.392'E, then east to 114°33.206'E, then north to 28°43.752'S, then east to 114°33.392'E, then south to the commencement point.
 Water depth at the site is approximately 24.5 metres and the deck is 13 metres from the surface.
-The wreck of the South Tomi is one of WA's Top 10 Dive Wrecks and provides an easily accessible diving alternative to the nearby Houtman Abrolhos.
+The wreck of the South Tomi provides an easily accessible diving alternative to the nearby Houtman Abrolhos.

 Team sports

 Geraldton has a number of resident sporting teams, including Australian Rules Football, Basketball, Netball, Soccer and Roller Derby League.

+The men's basketball team, the Geraldton Buccaneers of the NBL1 West, has been described as the "pride of the city".
+They play at Activewest Stadium on Eighth Street, where most home games are sold out to capacity with upwards of 2,000 people.

 Geraldton is home to the Mid West Academy of Sport, a non-profit community organisation providing support to sporting talent (athletes, coaches, officials and administrators) throughout the Mid West Region of Western Australia.